We are pleased to announce the ambassador program will return for the 2021 Gorham Savings Bank Maine Marathon.

 All are welcome to apply — runners, joggers, walkers, experienced runners, new runners, relay participants, past ambassadors, in-state or out-of-state.

-Applications will be accepted through March 31.
+Applications for 2021 are now closed.
 Choices will be announced in mid-April.

 2020 Race Ambassadors

 Seth is a lifelong Mainer who resides in Hampden, Maine.
 A former athletic supporter (we kid), he now loves encouraging those who are just starting off on their running journeys and can oftentimes be seen at the finish line cheering on the other participants.
 This will be Seth’s second time participating in the Maine Marathon!
 This September, you can catch him running down the streets of Boston — as he is preparing to run the Boston Marathon AND raising thousands of dollars for the Massachusetts General Hospital’s Pediatric Oncology Team.